cizia64/CrossMix-OS/README.md

 # Installation & Update

 ## **To make a fresh install:**
-- Format your SD card in FAT32. (use a genuine, name-brand SD card and not the stock one sold with your console)*
+- Format your SD card in FAT32. (⚠ use a genuine, name-brand SD card and not the stock one sold with your console)*
 - Download the [latest release of CrossMix-OS](https://github.com/cizia64/CrossMix-OS/releases/latest) (in the "assets", at the bottom of the release page, look for "CrossMix-OS_v1.x.x.zip")
 - Extract the archive to the root of your formatted SD card.
 - Copy your BIOS files into the `BIOS` folder (on stock SD card copy it from `RetroArch/.retroarch/system` to `BIOS` folder)